-Tip: In Italy it costs more to sit down and have your coffee than to stand at the bar.
+Pro-Tip: In Italy, it costs more to sit down and have your coffee than to stand at the bar.
 If you need to take a load off, be aware that it comes at a price.

 What to do when you’re lost in Venice

-If you get tired, find one of the many quaint cafes and grab yourself an espresso at the bar and maybe mix it with a nice chocolate croissant.
-Getting lost in Venice is an intimate experience, one that will be unique to each and every person who experiences it.
-Every lost experience will be your own and the discoveries you make will be shared by only a select few.
+If you get tired, find one of the many quaint cafes and grab yourself an espresso at the bar.
+You can mix it with a nice chocolate croissant, our favorite combo.
+Getting lost in Venice is an intimate experience.
+One that will be unique to each and every person who experiences it.
+Each lost in Venice experience will be your own.
+And the discoveries you make will be shared by only a select few.

 Getting Un-Lost in Venice

 So it’s getting late, your feet are tired and you’ve had all the adventure you can handle for the day.
 It’s time to get found in Venice.
 So how do you do it?
 One option is to hop onto one of the Venice public transport buses.
 Just notify the boat personnel when you board in case they do a spot-check for tickets.
 You don’t want to end up with one of the high fines for jumping fares.

 You can always ask a local.
 You’ll recognize them by the lack of camera gear and maps.
 Another option is to look up.
 Use the tall towers from St. Marks Square as a way-point.
 They sit high above the surrounding buildings and can be seen from most squares within the city.